 - 1/4 tsp cream of tartar

 1. Boil potato with skin intact till soft.
-Remove skin, mash and strain through a sieve to get 100g of purée.
+Remove skin, mash and strain through a sieve to get 70g of purée.
+You can also steam it by cutting into slices first.

 2. Add lemon juice and mix well, see the deep red.